 Do you work with trailing spouses and partners who moved for someone else?

 Yes, often.
-The trailing-spouse experience is a specific kind of disorientation — your partner has a job structure, a purpose, a reason for being in this country, and you have the country itself and whatever you can make of it.
-The distress research on this population is unambiguous, and the therapy work often involves separating what actually belongs to you from what the move has piled onto you.
+The trailing-spouse experience is a specific kind of disorientation.
+Your partner has a job and a built-in reason to be in this country, and you have the country itself and whatever you can make of it.
+The distress research on this population is unambiguous, and the work often involves separating what belongs to you from what the move has piled onto you.
 See trailing spouse.